 This light will turn on when there is a Low tire pressure condition.
-The light will also turn on if a problem exist with any tire sensor.
-The light will remain on until the tire pressure is properly set or the problem with the sensor is corrected.
+The light will remain on until the tire pressure is properly set.
+The light will also flash if a problem exist with any tire sensor.
+The light will flash for approximately three seconds every 10 minutes or until the problem with the sensor is corrected.